Dr. J. Michael

 orchestral, choral, chamber and festival programs for

-over 35 years—as of June 2019, he has written Notes on
+over 35 years—as of January 2020, he has written notes

-over 1900 individual pieces by over 600 composers.Allsen is
+on over 2100 individual pieces by over 600 composers.Allsen is

-Emeritus Professor of Music at the University of
+an Emeritus Professor of Music at the University

-to is retirement in 2018.
-He holds a Ph.D in Musicology
+prior to is retirement in 2018.
+He holds a Ph.D in

 Medieval Music, the Journal of the